-Thing is it’s a realization within yourself.
+The thing is, it’s a realization within yourself.
 No one can make you become more inclusive.
 You need to do it yourself.
 Talk to yourself for a moment about this.
 And read this article.
 This article will help you realize the value of being inclusive and to help others feel inclusive too.

-Now, in this article we will talk about what being inclusive means!
+Now, in this article, we will talk about what being inclusive means!
 Then we move on to show you some practical ways to become more inclusive.
-Lastly at the conclusion, we will discuss the benefits of it in a professional setting.
+Lastly, at the conclusion, we will discuss the benefits of it in a professional setting.

 Sounds good?
 Let’s begin.

-What being inclusive means?
+What does being inclusive mean?

 Image source: pixabay.com

 We all love to belong to something bigger than ourselves.
-No one wants to get judged and no one wants to be left behind.
-Feeling behind is the worst feeling in the world and if it happens in your professional arena then nothing can be worse than that.
+No one wants to get judged, and no one wants to be left behind.
+Feeling behind is the worst feeling in the world, and if it happens in your professional arena, then nothing can be worse than that.